HadiSalehzadeh/cod-characters-api/README.md

 # How to use the API
 The API has three endpoints:

+  - Navigate to the project folder and run npm install to install the dependencies.
+This will also create a node_modules folder that contains the packages required by the project.
+This folder is not pushed to GitHub, as it is listed in the .gitignore file.
   - / : This endpoint serves an HTML file that displays a list of the available characters and their images.
   - /cod : This endpoint returns a JSON object with all the characters and their details, such as name, role, voice actor, and image URL.
   - /cod/:name : This endpoint returns a JSON object with the details of a specific character, based on the name parameter.
 If the name is not found, it returns an error message.